 CA does not always have enough space in each grade to take all the applicants we would like to accept.
 Wait pool status means that the Admission Committee would like to admit the student once an opening occurs.

 CA always welcomes an application.
-Depending on the time of year, your application will be considered for an opening or for the wait pool.
+Depending on the time of year and space availability, your application will be considered for an opening or for the wait pool.